 a.
-Construction of permanent on-site stormwater quantity detention facilities designed in accordance with this chapter; or b.
-Enlargement or improvement of the downstream conveyance system in accordance with this chapter and Chapter 3;
+Construction of permanent on-site stormwater quantity detention facilities designed in accordance with this chapter; or a.
+On-site facilities shall be constructed when any of the following conditions exist:

+- b.
+Enlargement or improvement of the downstream conveyance system in accordance with this chapter and Chapter 3; - or - c.
-or

-c.
 Payment of a fee as approved by the City.